Info Source - Sources of Federal Government and Employee Information

 Background

-If you would like more information on the background of the PPSC, including the organization’s history, its legislative foundation and how the PPSC reports to Parliament through the Attorney General of Canada, please see About the PPSC.
+If you would like more information on the PPSC’s background, including its legislative foundation, please see About the PPSC.

 The principal objective of the PPSC is to serve the public by diligently prosecuting criminal and regulatory offences under federal law in a manner that is independent, impartial, and fair.